disgustalt/Slackbot/README.md

 Now run `node repo/index.js`

 You're good to go!
-Just run the last two commands to uodate the bot.
+Just run the last two commands to update the bot.